yuwei111/AutoFlaskManager/Readme.md

 # Introduction

-This is a flaskmanager plugin for POEHUD.
+This is a highly customizable and intuitive Flask Manager plugin for POEHUD
+###### *Note: Plugins are only supported on the x64 branch of PoEHUD*

 # Installing AutoFlask in PoeHUD
 - Hit Clone or Download -> Download as Zip
 - Extract the Folder from the zip file
 - Move the autoflaskmanger-master folder to the plugins folder in the poehud directory